RAVEENSR/interec/docs/index.rst

             "gamma": 0.6,
             "top1": 0,
             "top3": 1,
-            "top5": 1
+            "top5": 1,
+            "mrr":0.78
         },
       ...
         ]
       }

-   :form offset: tarting PR number which scores are needed to be calculated
+   :form offset: One less than starting PR number which scores are needed to be calculated
    :form limit: Limit of the PRs needed to be considered when calculating scores from the start PR number
    :resheader Content-Type: application/json
    :status 200: Successfully returns accuracy for each factor weight combination.